UTheCat/jumpvalley/README.md

 The above command assumes that the Jumpvalley executable kept its original name, `jumpvalley`.

-If your current desktop environment is running on X11, Jumpvalley will use X11 as well.
+Additionally, if your current desktop environment is running on X11, Jumpvalley should automatically use X11 as well.

 ### Jumpvalley for Windows